gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/templates/overview.md

 ## C vs C++

-Most of the GNU ARM Eclipse templates are available for both C and C++ projects.
+Most of the GNU MCU Eclipse templates are available for both C and C++ projects.
 The first difference between the two is the extension of the main source file: it is **main.c** for C projects and **main.cpp** for C++ projects.
 The content is usually the same, but more elaborate versions are planned to better exemplify the use of C++.

 **CMSIS**

 After defining a minimum common hardware implementation in the Cortex-M core, to be implemented by all vendors, ARM also defined CMSIS (pronounced sim-sys) as a common software interface, to be used with all Cortex-M implementations.
 CMSIS stands for [Cortex Microcontroller Software Interface Standard](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php) and consists of several components (CORE, DSP, RTOS, SVD).

-The GNU ARM Eclipse plug-in uses the CMSIS-CORE code in all templates, as jointly provided by ARM and each vendor.
+The GNU MCU Eclipse plug-in uses the CMSIS-CORE code in all templates, as jointly provided by ARM and each vendor.

 ## Blinky vs Empty